Alexandra-Hionis/dance-party/README.md

 # dance-party

-This is a simple applicatoin that allows a user trigger a "dance party."
+This is a simple web app that allows a user trigger a "dance party."

 The user can click a suspicious looking button to cause the background to generate random colors - simulating dance lights.